stellar-deprecated/docs/learn/integration-guides/anchor.md

 * *(optional)* Set up [Stellar Core](../../stellar-core/learn/admin.html)
 * *(optional)* Set up [Horizon](../../horizon/learn/)

-If your gateway doesn't see a lot of volume, you don't need to set up your own instances of Stellar Core and Horizon.
+If your anchor doesn't see a lot of volume, you don't need to set up your own instances of Stellar Core and Horizon.
 Instead, use one of the Stellar.org public-facing Horizon servers.
 ```json
 {
   "testnet": "https://horizon-testnet.stellar.org",